maxclaus/learning-assembly-arm64-apple/README.md

-# assembly-playground
+# learning-assembly-arm64-apple

-Nothing fancy, just a personal repository to keep track of code I might write while learning Assembly and references I find helpful to Assembly resources.
+This is a personal repository to help me learning Assembly.

-So far it is focused only on Apple Silicon arm64 chip with Mach-O object file parsing.
+This project contains notes and small programs examples on Assembly programming for Apple ARM64.

-> **Disclaimer**: For anyone out there using this as a resource.
+> **Disclaimer**: For anyone out there using this as a learning resource.
 These are notes from a beginner on Assembly world.
 If you notice any mistakes please let me know.

 ## Resources